 - 4 small sprigs fresh mint (optional)

-- 1 tbsp Avocado Oil to prep the grill
+- 1 tablespoon Avocado Oil to prep the grill

 - Slice and core a medium sized fresh pineapple into about 8 – ½ inch rings.